JohnGrime/MolecularUtilities/Programs/README.md

 	  bin/Distances input=test1:blah1.pdb:4 input=test2:blah2.pdb:4:2 rcut=10.0 filters="name:CA;resSeq:3,6,12-45,112-116" same="CA:18,GCA:18;CA:45,GCA:45"
 	MolecularUtilities $

 *Example*: the [3P05](https://www.rcsb.org/structure/3P05) PDB file contains a ring of five proteins from the human immunodeficiency virus type 1 (HIV-1).
 The proteins in this ring are in principle identical, but the experimental structures for each protein are slightly different due to e.g. thermal fluctuations.
 This also means that the separations between pairs of particles in adjacent proteins "around" the ring will likewise differ slightly.
-Let's take a look at the carbon alpha atoms of the first 20 residues of each protein:
+Let's take a look at the carbon alpha atoms of the first 20 residues of each protein, ignoring any pairs further apart than 10 Angstrom (1 nanometer):

 	MolecularUtilities $ bin/Distances input=test:PDB_sources/3P05.pdb rcut=10 filters="name:CA;resSeq:1-20"
 	Inputs: